Apollyon81/Sigma-E/README.md

 This repository contains a minimal simulation of a system of coupled nonlinear oscillators, with memristive-like plasticity, homeostatic modulation, and adaptation dependent on a global energy proxy.
 The goal is not to demonstrate a finished, functional system, but to test whether a structural hypothesis survives computational friction.
+The code tries to determine whether the oscillators, even starting with different rhythms and under external stimulation, are able to synchronize or develop significant connection patterns ($W_{mean}$).

 Core idea
 The hypothesis explored here is simple: